 It’s all about the customer experience

-An organization with offices around the world can use Echoworx’s OneWorld encryption platform to deliver a consistent brand, domain and user experience regardless of where the sender or recipient is located.
+International organizations use Echoworx to deliver a consistent brand, domain and user experience, regardless of where the sender or recipient is located.

-You may wonder how this works.
-The platform supports 26 languages and uses organizational attributes to personalize and dynamically brand outgoing encrypted messages by logo, division or location.
-These rules are set up during implementation and based on business use cases.
+The platform supports 27 languages and uses organizational attributes to personalize and automatically brand outgoing encrypted messages by logo, division or location.
+These rules are set up during implementation and are based on business use cases.

-If you take advantage of branding and language preferences, your clients will consistently see that the secure message originated from a reputable source — your organization—and that it isn’t spam.
+If you take advantage of branding and language preferences, your clients will consistently see that your secure message originated from a reputable source and isn’t spam.
 This approach helps you build trust with customers.
-Encryption is so intertwined with client trust, satisfaction and retention, it’s now a business necessity.
+Encryption is intertwined with client trust, satisfaction and retention – a business necessity.